 At Advantest we are actively promoting employee participation in volunteer activities.

 Volunteer activities provide a way to contribute to society, and we recruit participants through our intranet.
 We also include reports on activities in each region and participants' views in our internal newsletter which contributes to attracting new participants.

-Employees can save up their unused holidays that would otherwise not be transferred to the next year and use them for volunteer activities.
+Employees can save up their unused paid holidays that would otherwise not be carried over to the next year and use them for volunteer activities.

-In America, Advantest has participated in activities for NPO Rebuilding Together Silicon Valley over 14 years to promote housing repairs for disadvantaged people.
+In the United States, Advantest has participated in activities for NPO Rebuilding Together Silicon Valley over 15 years to promote housing repairs for disadvantaged people.